oravix27/BaseballProgram/ReadMe.txt

 I used Java for this project because it is the language I am most experienced with.
 For this upcoming season, I am interested in using skills I learned to turn it into a web based application, to make it easier for others to access the data they need.

+After compiling the java code, the program prompts the user to enter a name for the player.
+If the player exists, it looks up the file for that player.
+If they don't exist, it creates a new file for the new player.
+It allows the user to enter stats, view stats, and delete stats.
+You can also modify it directly because all data is stored in a CSV file.

 MIT License

 Copyright (c) [2023] [Austin Oravec]